 - 8.1.
-Students are required to study for the full 18 months, and attendance may be monitored. - 8.2.
+Attendance is mandatory.
+For greater than 3 absences, a student may be marked as failing the course. - 8.2.
 The Sorbonne Law School Queen Mary University of London Double LLM is a double degree programme.
-On successful completion of the entire programme, a student shall receive an award from both partner institutions. - a Sorbonne Regulations shall apply to the conferment of the Sorbonne award. - b Queen Mary Regulations shall apply to the conferment of the Queen Mary award. - 8.3.
-Should it arise that a student successfully fulfils parts 1 and 3 of the Programme, but fails part 2, s/he may be awarded a single LLM by Queen Mary only.
-Similarly, should a student successfully fulfil parts 2 and 3, but fail part 1, s/he may be awarded a single LLM by the Sorbonne only.
+On successful completion of the entire programme, a student shall receive an award from both partner institutions. - 8.3.
+Paris 1 Regulations shall apply to the conferment of the Paris 1 award.

+- 8.4.
+QMUL Regulations shall apply to the conferment of the QMUL award. - 8.5.
+Should it arise that a student successfully fulfils parts 1 and 3 of the Programme, but fails part 2, s/he may be awarded a single LLM by QMUL only.
+Similarly, should a student successfully fulfil parts 2 and 3, but fails part 1, s/he may be awarded a single LLM by Paris 1 only.
 This is without prejudice to the fees paid.